gilcrest/diygoapi/README.md

 ## Minimum Requirements

-You need to have Go and PostgreSQL installed in order to run these APIs.
+Go and PostgreSQL are required in order to run these APIs.
 In addition, several database objects must be created (see [Database Setup](#database-setup) below)

 ## Table of Contents